 One New Jersey Ballet’s most popular ballets for children, Cinderella, comes to Union Performing Arts Center in a one-hour, sensory-friendly performance designed and adapted for children with sensory sensitivities.
 NJ Ballet’s Storyteller narration ensures that even the littlest theater-goers can follow along with ease.

 New Jersey Maker's Day Events – Various locations

 Create cool stuff and see awesome demonstrations at sites throughout NJ, including the Museum of Early Trades & Crafts, the Morris County School of Technology, local libraries, and more!

 Hamilton celebrates St. Patrick's Day in style.
 Photo courtesy of the parade

 March 10–11, 17–18

 Whether you're Irish all the time or just at this time of year, you can find plenty of kid-friendly St. Paddy's Day parades and celebrations throughout the state.

-Families build with Lego on a scaled map of Montclair.
-Photo courtesy of the museum.
+Families can build with Lego on a scaled map of Montclair.
+Photo courtesy of the museum

 Building Montclair in Lego – Montclair